cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/getting-started/try-gazelle-in-local.md

 ---
 id: Try_Gazelle_In_Local
-title: Try Gazelle in local
+title: Try Gazelle in Local
-sidebar_label: Try Gazelle in local
+sidebar_label: Try Gazelle in Local
 ---

 Following this document, you will be able to build secure and scalable Dapps using Plasma.